Yuka for skincare ยท Competitor comparison

 What should I do before buying this product?

 Use Rico when you want the next step after the score.
-Scan the label, read the product fit, then decide whether to keep it, skip it, or compare a better-fit swap.
+Scan the label, read the Skin Fit, then decide whether to keep it, skip it, or compare a better-fit swap.

 What if this product does not look like a good fit?